Clarity-Digital-Twin/SeizureTransformer/NEDC_SCORING_BUG_ANALYSIS.md

    - For publication: Which method do other papers use?
    - For clinical: Which meets our FA < 10/24h requirement?

-2. **Fix the metrics extraction** ✅
+2. **Fix the metrics extraction and semantics** ✅
    - Extract from OVERLAP section (done; matches native)
-   - If DP ALIGNMENT becomes the target, either change parser or implement DP ALIGNMENT in native
+   - Native backend now mirrors Temple OVERLAP including TOTAL FA/24h

 3. **Update documentation**
    - Clearly specify which NEDC scoring method we're targeting